-the mark with knowledge of the "senior user's" prior use.5 In Woman's World, the senior user utilized the mark within a limited geographical area.
+[15] Appellant vigorously asserts that Christman's adoption and use of the mark in the United States subsequent to Person's Co.'s adoption in Japan is tainted with "bad faith" and that the priority in the United States obtained thereby is insufficient to establish rights superior to those arising from Person's Co.'s prior adoption in a foreign country.
+Relying on Woman's World Shops, Inc. v.
+Lane Bryant, Inc., 5 USPQ2d 1985 (TTAB 1988), Person's Co. argues that a "remote junior user" of a mark obtains no right superior to the "senior user" if the "junior user" has adopted the mark with knowledge of the "senior user's" prior use.5 In Woman's World, the senior user utilized the mark within a limited geographical area.
 A junior user from a different geographical area of the United States sought unrestricted federal registration for a nearly identical mark, with the exception to its virtually exclusive rights being those of the known senior user.
 The Board held that such an appropriation with knowledge failed to satisfy the good faith requirements of the Lanham Act and denied the concurrent use rights sought by the junior user.
 5 USPQ2d at 1988.
 Person's Co. cites Woman's World for the proposition that a junior user's adoption and use of a mark with knowledge of another's prior use constitutes bad faith.
 It is urged that this principle is equitable in nature and should not be limited to knowledge of use within the territory of the United States.

 [16] While the facts of the present case are analogous to those in Woman's World, the case is distinguishable in one significant respect.
 In Woman's World, the first use of the mark by both the junior and senior users was in United States commerce.
 In the case at bar, appellant Person's Co., while first to adopt the mark, was not the first user in the United States.
 Christman is the senior user, and we are aware of no case where a senior user has been charged with bad faith.
-The concept of bad faith adoption applies to remote junior users seeking concurrent use registrations; in such cases, the likelihood of customer confusion in the remote area may be presumed from proof of the junior user's knowledge.6 In the present case, when Christman initiated use of the mark, Person's Co. had not yet entered U.S. commerce.
-The Person's Co. had no goodwill in the United States and the "PERSON'S" mark had no reputation here.
-Appellant's argument ignores the territorial nature of trademark rights.
+The concept of bad faith adoption applies to remote junior users seeking concurrent use registrations; in such cases, the likelihood of customer confusion in the remote area may be presumed from proof of the junior user's knowledge.6 In the present case, on the same date on which the application was first filed in the foreign country.
+The statutory scheme set forth in § 44 is in place to lower barriers to entry and assist foreign applicants in establishing business goodwill in the United States.
+Person's Co. does not assert rights under § 44, which if properly applied, might have been used to secure priority over Christman.